BECOME A CERTIFIED VIBRATION ANALYST

 Category I Vibration Analysts are qualified to perform a range of single channel machinery vibration condition monitoring and diagnostic activities including data acquisition on predetermined routes, machine steady state testing to predefined procedures, and comparison of readings against pre-established alert settings.

-Minimum Recommended Experience: 6 months
+Minimum Required Experience: 6 months

 Minimum Training Hours: 30 hours